|Commission New Music

 It varies from country to country, but within the United States, there are arts organizations that provide grants for various commissioning projects.
 It has been my experience that such grants come with many prerequisites and are limited to specific ideological or cultural topics.
 They tend to require much time and paperwork in the application process, but they are obtainable.
 Private funding, whether through individuals or corporations, tends to be quicker and less constrained.
 It allows the general public a more direct link to the creative process and a tangible reward for the local community.
 Another idea is a consortium of soloists or ensembles which share costs of the commission between all members, thus lowering the costs to the individual.
 If you are a soloist who bases a large portion of your career on contemporary music, it is my opinion that you should structure your budget in such a way, that alongside your instrument and travel expenses, you designate a portion each year to new commissions.

 I am a patron and do not have a specific project in mind.
 Can I still support the creation of your music?

 Of course.
 You can be the sole or partial patron of my current projects that seek funding.
 This can be done publicly or anonymously.
 Please contact me about the details.

 Can I use your existing music in my project?

 All uses of my existing music in any project, whether for profit or without profit, require licensing.
 You can purchase a license by contacting me directly.

 I don't have any money to pay you.
 Can I still commission a piece?

 At this point in my career I don't entertain free projects.
 I value my time and my expertise too much to give it away at no cost.
-If you seek free labor, you should approach a student composer.
+If you seek free labor, you should approach a student or an amateur composer.